An Online Community to Fuel Our Work

 Dear International Educators,

 Welcome!
 We are grateful to connect with you.
 The ISS Open Book is all about supporting and strengthening our international education community.
-Toward that goal, we will exchange ideas, questions, and resources with one another here.
 With your partnership and collective contributions, we hope that this site will provide all of us with a deep and diverse well of professional tools and up-to-date communications about professional learning opportunities.
-This can also be a way to create an online book club with one another as we exchange text recommendations and edifying research throughout the year.
 Please visit The Open Book often!